CMU-SAFARI/Shouji/README.md

-# Shouji*: Fast and Efficient Computation of Banded Sequence Alignment
+# Shouji: Fast and Efficient Computation of Banded Sequence Alignment
 Shouji is the fastest and most accurate pre-alignment filter.
 It is named after a traditional Japanese door that is designed to slide open [http://www.aisf.or.jp/~jaanus/deta/s/shouji.htm].

 ## Motivation: